 Bicycles are prohibited from use or storage in the common and private spaces within the residence halls and should not be in the residence halls for any reason for any duration of time.
 Public, covered and uncovered, bicycle storage is provided around campus for your convenience.
 Registering a bicycle is free of charge and should be done through Parking Services at www.suu.edu/parking/bicycles.

-Residents are required to comply with all reasonable and lawful requests made by UH staff, University staff (e.g. University Police staff members and faculty members), or other residents.
+Residents are required to comply with all reasonable and lawful requests made by UH staff, University staff (e.g. University Police, staff members and faculty members), or other residents.
 This may include, but is not limited to, providing a T-Card or other identification, completing required paperwork or assigned sanctions based on a violation of the Community Standards.
 Failure to comply may result in additional judicial action including fines, community service, or removal from the residence halls.

 Any noise or distraction that disturbs residents is not conducive to academic success and personal health and, therefore, Courtesy Hours are in affect 24 hours a day and seven days a week.
 Please reference this Community Standard when requesting that your fellow residents cease any loud or distracting practice.

 Damage to the UH facilities or property and that of fellow residents is prohibited and may result in sanctions and/or restitution.
 Residents are responsible for the room, suite or apartment, and the furnishings within assigned to them by UH.
 Any damages that must be repaired or untidiness that must be cleaned at the time of check-out or Health and Safety Inspection will incur charges.
+UH Cleaning charges are billed at the rate of $25 per hour.

 This includes all behavior that either intentionally or recklessly (without prudent regard) disrupts or interferes with the orderly functioning of the University or disturbs the peace and/or comfort of persons or interferes with the performance of duties by University personnel.
 (See UCA 76-9-102)